leoxyu/455-project/README.md

 - Integration with other music streaming services like Apple Music
 - Building Spotify profile features and providing stat pages
 - Applying machine learning models for tasks such as sentiment analysis, hashtag analysis, artist recommendations, etc.
-- Support for offline listening (looking into ethics)
+- Support for pirating (if legal and within ethical boundaries)

 ## Project Task Requirements